 Sequence and structure conservation in the RBP regulome

-Cross-species sequence comparisons have been widely used to discover regions with biological functions.
+Cross-species sequence comparisons have been widely used to discover regions with biological functions \cite{CADD, Funseq, GWAVA}.
 For example, GERP score maps the human genome to other species to identify nucleotide-level evolutional constraints19,20.
 We used the GERP score in our baseline RADAR framework to detect potentially deleterious mutations in the RBP regulome.

 Because the enrichment of rare variants indicates a purifying selection in functional regions in human genomes21-23, we also inferred conservation of RBP binding sites by integrating population-level polymorphism data from large cohorts (i.e. the 1,000 Genomes Project)24,25.
 GC percentage may confound such inference by introducing read coverage variations, which is a sensitive parameter in the downstream variant calling process26,27.
 Therefore, we calculated the fraction of rare variants, defined as those with derived allele frequencies (DAFs) less than 0.5%, within each RBP binding site and compared them with those from regions with similar GC content as the background (see methods section for more details).
 In total, 88.4% of the RBPs (99 out of 112) showed elevated rare variant fraction in coding regions after GC correction (Fig. 3A).
 Similarly, in the noncoding part of the binding sites, 93.8% of RBPs (105 out of 112) exhibited an enrichment of rare variants.
 This observation convincingly demonstrates the accuracy of our RBP regulome definition (Supplementary Table 2).